-4. The court may order the defendant not to own, possess, harbor and/or confine any animals for a period of time not to exceed the probationary period, the maximum of which is two years, with the following terms:

-- a.
-The defendant may be subject to random home inspections on a quarterly basis by any City of North Las Vegas authority while residing in, renting, and/or owning any property in the City of North Las Vegas (e.g., North Las Vegas Animal Protection Services, North Las Vegas Police, and/or or North Las Vegas Code Enforcement) to ensure compliance with the court order; and - b.
-The defendant shall be required to notify Animal Protection Services of any change of address and/or telephone number within ten (10) days, regardless of whether the defendant resides within the City of North Las Vegas.
+- 4. The court may order the defendant not to own, possess, harbor and/or confine any animals for a period of time not to exceed the probationary period, the maximum of which is two years, with the following terms: - a) The defendant may be subject to random home inspections on a quarterly basis by any City of North Las Vegas authority while residing in, renting, and/or owning any property in the City of North Las Vegas (e.g., North Las Vegas Animal ControlProtection Services, North Las Vegas Police, and/or or North Las Vegas Code Enforcement) to ensure compliance with the court order; and - b) The defendant may shall be required to notify the North Las Vegas Municipal Court Animal Protection Services of any change of address and/or telephone number within ten (10) days, regardless of whether the defendant resides within the City of North Las Vegas.